afg360/Bus2Go/README.md

 You can then run `./gradlew build` to build it.

 # Disclaimer
-The application is not fully completed and may contain bugs.
-We are trying to dix these and implement the features ASAP.
+The application is still in alpha version.
+It is not fully completed and may contain bugs.
+We are trying to fix these and implement the features ASAP.

+# Acknowledgements
+This application uses the GOLI font.
+It's licence is available under [./app/src/main/assets/fonts](./app/src/main/assets/database)